 5. Faster RAM/Memory

 Like processors, all premium Chromebooks have greater memory or RAM.
-While 4 GB is typical for affordable Chromebooks, the premium models of almost every brand feature 8 GB or 16 GB of RAM.
+While 4 GB is typical for affordable models, the premium models of almost every brand feature 8 GB or 16 GB of RAM.

 Additionally, the technology standard is usually the latest for expensive Chromebooks.